psueDoDeveloper/psueDoDeveloper/README.md

 - Hello, @psueDoDeveloper here,
 - 👀 I’m interested in ... things that shouldn't be discussed on github.
-- 🌱 I’m currently learning ... things that should've been obvious from the beginning.
+- 🌱 I’m currently learning.
 - 💞️ I’m looking to collaborate on ... things that shouldn't be discussed on github.
 - How to reach me ... don't.